yiptool/gles2/README.md

 Please note that shader file names are relative to the resources directory, not to the directory where the program file is located.

+#### Custom resource loader

+Default behavior of the library is to load resources from files using *std::ifstream*.
+If this is not a desired behavior, custom resource loader could be used.
+Overload the GL::ResourceLoader class and pass it's instance to the GL::ResourceLoader::setInstance()
+method:

+     class MyResourceLoader : public GL::ResourceLoader
+     {
+         std::string loadResource(const std::string & name)
+         {
+             // ...
+         }
+     };

+     // ...

+     GL::ResourceLoader::setInstance(std::make_shared<MyResourceLoader>());

 ### Dynamic resource creation